ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Functionality.md

 - Access permissions for annotations must be equivalent or _more_ restrictive than those of the subject.

 ### Arrangement
-There are two types of "collections" used by Curate.
+There are three types of "collections" used by Curate.

 - Containers or "administrative collections" that bind together objects that can be considered a single unit e.g. a metadata record and two file records.
 - Collections or "intellectual arrangements" are user-created groupings based on some theme, concept, or arbitrary criteria.
+- Projects contain a working set of Containers or Items that supports ongoing research

 Containers are first-order collections whose existence should be largely transparent to the end-user.